 My road to counselling and psychotherapy has been interesting.
 Having worked in London for circa ten years predominantly in the area of commercial property, I returned to Ireland in the late 1990’s and have lived in Cork since.
 In need of an academic and a personal challenge, I undertook a social science degree in UCC (B.Soc.Sc.
 2001-2004).
 Following graduation, I began working with a Cork-based legal firm where I gained experience of working with people going through family, immigration and employment law difficulties.

 That involvement, being with people experiencing life crises, provided an invaluable background to my therapeutic work with adults and adolescents.
-Having undertaken a masters in counselling and psychotherapy (M.A.
+Having completed a masters in counselling and psychotherapy (M.A.
 2010-2012), the time came to take a leap of faith and I reluctantly left my salaried position with the law firm to concentrate on my private practice and set up clinics in Cork city and county.

-Since graduation, I have undertaken a variety of training which includes: CBT; managing anxiety; understanding addiction; working with eating disorders; compassion-focused mindfulness; coaching; supervision; understanding drugs and addiction; problem-solving and process management; supervision; domestic violence; self-harm; suicide; sexual health promotion; smoking cessation.
+Since graduation, I have undertaken a variety of training including CBT and EMDR, managing anxiety; understanding addiction; working with eating disorders; compassion-focused mindfulness; coaching; supervision; understanding drugs and addiction; problem-solving and process management; ASD; domestic violence; self-harm; suicide; sexual health promotion; smoking cessation.
 I have an MSc in Psychology and in 2022 completed a masters at University of Limerick in psychological science (MPsychSc).

 My goal is to help people understand how to be more accepting of themselves and ultimately be and feel content.
-I work with groups online to help safeguard and nurture our emotional wellbeing.
-In one to one therapy, I work with people who have / do not have a mental health diagnosis.
+I work with groups to help safeguard and nurture emotional wellbeing.
+In one to one therapy, I work with people who have/do not have a mental health diagnosis.

 The other facet of my work involves workshops, talks and training which allow me to reach a wide audience.
-I promote wellness, wellbeing and positive parenting through devising and delivering workshops, courses and presentations to businesses, youth and community groups as well as to the education sector (at each level & to teachers and students).
+I promote wellness, wellbeing and positive parenting through devising and delivering workshops, courses and presentations to businesses, youth and community groups as well as to the education sector (to teachers and students).